If you’re struggling to think of survey questions examples or to get more survey responses, try adding humor into your questions!

 - Provide humorous responses as possible answers.
 The last option for any given question can be one that is included for humor, not for a legitimate response.
 The key watchout here is that people may choose your humorous answer instead of an actual one, so only do this on survey questions you would be OK not getting a serious response on.

-Adding humor to your surveys can go a long way in improving your response rates and can help you get more engagement from the responders.
+Creating survey questions examples with humor can go a long way in improving your response rates and can help you get more engagement from the responders.
 As the responders realize you’ve sprinkled humor throughout, they’ll start looking forward to the upcoming questions to see your use of humor instead of dreading the questions to come.
 Do it consistently in each survey and they’ll start looking forward to answering future surveys.

-If you want to see a sample survey that uses these tips, and wouldn’t mind helping me better address the humor needs of you as a reader, fill out the Humor That Works Survey.
+If you want to see survey questions examples that use these tips, and wouldn’t mind helping me better address the humor needs of you as a reader, fill out the Humor That Works Survey.
 It’s guaranteed to make you laugh (or at least smile (or at least click the mouse a couple of times)).